 Raj trained in medicine at University College London, where he earned his PhD in medicine, cell and molecular biology.
 He is a fellow of the Royal College of Physicians of London, the Royal College of Pathologists, and the Royal Society of Biology.

 Michael Ehlers is chief scientific officer and a venture partner at ATP, applying expertise gained through a successful career leading research and development at major biopharmaceutical companies.
-Most recently, Mike was executive vice president for Research and Development at Biogen, where he led discovery sciences, translational medicine, clinical development, and regulatory sciences, with a focus on neurological, immunological, and rare diseases.
-He significantly expanded and diversified Biogen’s clinical portfolio, transformed its R&D productivity, advanced more than 20 novel clinical candidates, and oversaw global filings and approvals of Spinraza™️ (nusinersen), the first drug approved for spinal muscular atrophy.
+Before joining ATP, Mike was executive vice president for Research and Development at Biogen, where he led discovery sciences, translational medicine, clinical development, and regulatory sciences, with a focus on neurological, immunological, and rare diseases.
+He significantly expanded and diversified Biogen’s clinical portfolio, transformed its R&D productivity, and advanced more than 20 novel clinical candidates, including global filings and approvals of SPINRAZA™️ (nusinersen), the first drug approved for spinal muscular atrophy, and VUMERITY™️ (diroximel fumarate) the second oral fumarate approved for multiple sclerosis, as well as advancing programs for currently approved LEQEMBI™️ and ADUHELM™️, the first drugs approved for slowing cognitive decline in Alzheimer’s disease, and QALSODY™️, the first genetic medicine for ALS.
 Prior to Biogen, Mike was Biotherapeutics group senior vice president and Neuroscience chief scientific officer at Pfizer, where he created and advanced the neuroscience and rare disease portfolios; directed global development activities in biologics design, synthesis, and manufacturing; steered academic collaborations focused on immunology and oncology; and successfully brought 22 compounds into the clinic.
 Before entering industry in 2010, Mike was a professor and investigator at the Howard Hughes Medical Institute at Duke University Medical Center, where he pioneered studies on neuronal organelles and the trafficking of neurotransmitter receptors.
 He has received numerous awards, authored more than 100 scientific papers, and served on multiple editorial boards as well as advisory boards for the National Institutes of Health, private foundations and many other organizations spanning industry, academia and government.

 Mike earned a BS in chemistry from the California Institute of Technology and holds MD and PhD degrees from the Johns Hopkins University School of Medicine.